 - Carefully study the ends.
 Got split ends which are longer than 1 mm?
 Go get a cut.
 NOT a trim – a good cut.
 Take off some serious length.
 Opt for a bob or even a pixie.

 - Take a look at the color.
-Roots have grown out and look quite unpleasant, the rest of the hair is dull and dehydrated?
+Roots have grown out and looked quite unpleasant, the rest of the hair is dull and dehydrated?
 Time to cut your locks as short as possible and even out the color.

 - Take one hair in your hand, squeeze the top between two fingers and slightly pull at the end with another hand.
 Did you break it?
-Go make an appointment to a professional hairstylist.
+Go make an appointment with a professional hairstylist.

 Being upset about a haircut is useless.
 Hair will grow back.
 You will be in a much sorrier situation with dull and terrible looking hair in the summer.
 Summer offers all kinds of trials for your hair.
 Constant heat and sweating will do no good to your already damaged mane.
 So, if you want to go easy on your hair and let it grow thick and healthy, you need to sacrifice the damaged and dehydrated ends.